Buhbooh/madden-trainer-releases/README.md

 ## How do the development traits factor in?

 The higher a player's development trait, the more likely they will have higher potential - but it isn't guaranteed.
 When a player's development trait is upgraded, the app will show that with a special icon, and that player will be rewarded with bonus potential.

+## What about XP gained in-game?

+XP is not used, and is cleared from every player automatically when you run training for the week in the tool - this is so that the progression in-game doesn't interfere with the progression from the tool.